Covid 19 coronavirus: Auckland Pharmacy robbed amid lockdown

 He said luckily no one was hurt and no weapons were involved.

-The pharmacist and his team were calling for increased police security and support around vulnerable pharmacies during the Covid-19 lockdown period.
+The pharmacist and his team are calling for increased police security and support around vulnerable pharmacies during the Covid-19 lockdown period.

 "We just want to be able to work in a safe and secure environment - both for the public and staff."